rfitzus/QuoteLineAvailability/README.md

 # Quote Line Availability
 In Sales Order Entry there is a window that displays the inventory balance of the part you’re working with.
-In Quote Entry there is no similar feature.
+In Quote Entry, there is no similar feature.
 The following steps go through the process of creating a similar window within Quote Entry.

 ![](images/01-QuoteLineAvailability_01-1-A.png)